 Pachamanca stands out among the diversity of Peruvian cuisine.
-Learn about its history, how to prepare it, and discover the best places to eat it in Peru
+Discover the history of this dish, learn how to prepare it, and explore the best places to savor it in Peru.

 History of Pachamanca

-Its roots can be traced back to the Wari culture, a civilization that thrived in the central Andes from the 6th to the 12th century AD.
-The Incas later adopted this culinary tradition, turning it into a ritual of gratitude to Pachamama, or Mother Earth, for her bountiful gifts.
-In 2003, it was officially recognized as a national cultural heritage.
+Its roots date back to the Wari culture, a civilization that flourished in the central Andes between the 6th and 12th centuries AD.
+Later, the Incas adopted this culinary tradition, turning it into a ritual of gratitude to Pachamama, or Mother Earth.

-Its preparation has evolved in accordance with the characteristics and customs of Peru's different regions.
-Hence, there are some fascinating variations in its preparation and ingredients across the mountain range, particularly in areas such as Huancavelica, Ayacucho, Huánuco, and Junín, each offering a unique twist to this traditional dish.
+Hence, in 2003, it was officially declared a national cultural heritage site.
+Its preparation has evolved according to the characteristics and customs of Peru's different regions.
+This explains why there are fascinating variations in its preparation and ingredients throughout the Andes.
+Especially in areas like Huancavelica, Ayacucho, Huánuco, and Junín, each offering a unique twist on this traditional dish.

 Traditional Pachamanca recipe